OS X Verse Insertion Utilities Compared

 Since Online Bible uses the Services menu, the Copy Verses utility is only available from within Services-aware applications.
 It won't work with Carbon applications like AppleWorks or Microsoft Word.
 However, the Copy Verses command can be used from within Online Bible itself to copy verses to the clipboard and send them to any open applications.
 This has the potential to work with Carbon applications, but only if those applications support certain Apple events.
 In the case of AppleWorks, the auto-paste feature does not work, so you must switch to AppleWorks and select Paste.
 With respect to Word, the auto-paste feature does appear to work with Word 2001, but not with Word 2004!

-Although Online Bible's new Copy Verses service does not quite duplicate the convenience of its former FKey (at least not yetit is still in beta), it does offer a wide variety of options for how the pasted verses are to be formatted.
+Online Bible's new Copy Verses service offers a wide variety of options for how the pasted verses are to be formatted.
 These are set in Online Bible's Preferences:

-Detailing what each of these options does is beyond the scope of this article, but suffice it to say that no other verse insertion utility currently offers this much flexibility when it comes to how the pasted verses are formatted.
+Detailing what each of these options does is beyond the scope of this article, but suffice it to say that Online Bible offers a great deal of flexibility when it comes to how the pasted verses are formatted.

 Accordance Bible Software

-Rather than using OS X's Services menu, Accordance Bible Software has just released a Dashboard Widget designed to do rapid verse insertion.
+Rather than using OS X's Services menu, Accordance Bible Software offers a Dashboard Widget designed to do rapid verse insertion.
 Obviously, the disadvantage of using a widget is that it only works in OS X Tiger, but the advantage over Services is that it works with any OS X applicationincluding Carbon applications like AppleWorks and Word.

 When you drag the Accordance widget onto the Dashboard for the first time, the widget appears as a blank, rolled up scroll of parchment.
 The widget will automatically locate your Accordance application, after which it will display an entry box and default translation: